marcelpatrick/SpawnEnemies/README.md

 ## 2- Write Code

 - Header File
-  - #include "EnemySlow.h"
+  - #include the reference for the parent and child actor classes, the World library and TimerManager library
   - Declare a SpawnActor() function
-  - Declare a class object of the type of the character you want to spawn and expose it to the blueprint with UPROPERTY
+  - Declare a class object of the type of the characters for the parent actor class and the other actors you want to spawn and expose them to the blueprint with UPROPERTY
   - Declare Location and Rotation variables
   - Declare a FTimerHandle variable